butlerx/wetty/docs/apache.md

 NameID, and provision beforehand those allowed users on the OS WeTTY is running on.

+You can also use `--env-from-header` configuration (see command-line args or config) along with `--command` to export a `remote-user` HTTP header to the executed command.
+You will need then to handle the authentication process yourself using a custom script.

 ### SAML2 Metadata generation

 SAML2 metadata needs to be generated for this new service on the server and